- What we collect

 - History of the collection

 On acquisition, all items in the Library's collection are accessioned and recorded on the Library's Integrated Library Management System (ILMS).
 The Library currently uses the Voyager system.
-In addition, for manuscript material Archivist's Toolkit software is used to manage the accessioning and detailed description of the collection and generation of finding aids.
+In addition, for manuscript and large picture archives, the collection management system Archive Space is used for the accessioning and detailed description of this material.

-All material is then catalogued according to the Library's Cataloguing policy, with different levels of description employed for various categories of material.
-Headings for persons, organisations and subjects are created and maintained according to the Library's Authority control policy.
+All material is then catalogued according to the Library's Collection Description policy, with different levels of description employed for various categories of material.

 The Library also uses the following standards for cataloguing: